tlorenzo/TriviaGame/README.md

 # Trivia Game

-A simple interactive quiz written in HTML5, CSS3
+A simple timed interactive quiz written in HTML5, CSS3, JavaScript and jQuery.

+Have fun!